A Closer Look Into North Minneapolis

 About the Author

 Samantha Chaney was born and raised in North Minneapolis.
-She graduated from DeLaSalle High School in 2017 and now is a sophomore at Howard University in Washington, D.C., where she is pursuing a bachelor’s degree in Broadcast Journalism.
+She graduated from DeLaSalle High School in 2017 and now attends Howard University in Washington, D.C., where she is pursuing a bachelor’s degree in Broadcast Journalism.
 After spending time away, Samantha returned to Minneapolis for the summer with open eyes and a new yearning to explore the secret treasures of the community that made her who she is.
 With this article, Samantha hopes to inspire Minneapolis dwellers to explore the North side of this amazing city.